renan-siqueira/my-own-WGAN-GP-implementation/README.md

 ```

 *Replace `--image` with `--video` if you're generating a video.
 The above command will upscale the images to a width of 1024 pixels.
 Adjust as needed.*

+---

+## License

+This project is open-sourced and available to everyone under the [MIT License](LICENSE).

+---

+## Contributing

+Contributions are welcome!
+Feel free to open an issue or submit a pull request if you find any bugs or have suggestions for improvements.